-Buying a home is typically the largest purchase someone will ever make, and contingencies help buyers ensure that their investment is safe and sound.
+Buying a home is typically the largest purchase someone will ever make, and having contingencies help buyers ensure that their investment is safe and sound.
 However, if you’re a buyer in a competitive market, a contingent offer could hold you back.
 That’s because sellers may be reluctant to accept a contingent offer since there’s a chance that the sale will fall through.

 Home sale contingency

 A home sale contingency means that the offer is dependent on the sale of the buyer’s current home.
 This condition helps homeowners avoid the burden of making payments for both their new and existing home at the same time.

-It also simplifies the buyer’s financial obligations, so they can maximize their chances of getting approved for a new mortgage.If the buyer doesn’t have additional cash on hand to cover the difference, the buyer and seller can negotiate the purchase price to match the appraised value.
+If the appraised value of the house comes back significantly lower than the sale price, the buyer may have trouble securing a mortgage that’s large enough to buy the house.If the buyer doesn’t have additional cash on hand to cover the difference, the buyer and seller can negotiate the purchase price to match the appraised value.
 If this doesn’t work out, an appraisal contingency will allow the buyer to break the purchase agreement without forfeiting their deposit.

 This contingency gives buyers the right to a home inspection before completing the sale.
 The goal of the home inspection is to identify any issues that could cause trouble for the potential buyer, who can can cancel the purchase contract altogether if the situation can't be remedied.

 How long does a house stay in contingent status?

 A home will remain contingent for a specified period of time until the buyer fulfills the conditions and proceeds with the sale — or they don’t, and the sale falls through.
 Contingencies can last anywhere from 30 to 90 days.
 How long a contingent offer is good for ultimately depends on the purchase agreement signed between the buyer and seller.